lelegard/winkbdlayouts/README.md

 Using the parameter `fr` means reversing the file `C:\Windows\System32\kbdfr.dll`.
 To reverse a keyboard DLL from another location, specify the full path of the DLL file.

-- Update the two new source files according to your keyboard.

 ### Final steps: add the project into the solution

+- Update the key tables in `kbdXXYYY\kbdXXYYY.c` according to your keyboard.

 - In the file `strings.rc`, the `WKL_LANG` string is the base language for which your keyboard is a variant.
 For instance, `040c` means French.
 If you do not